rdiez/Tools/Background/README.txt

 Options:
  --help     displays this help text
- --version  displays the tool's version number (currently 2.35) --license  prints license information --notify-only-on-error  Some scripts display their own notifications,
+ --version  displays the tool's version number (currently 2.36) --license  prints license information --notify-only-on-error  Some scripts display their own notifications,
                          so only notify if something went wrong.
  --no-console-output     Places all command output only in the log file.
 Depending on
                          where the console is, you can save CPU and/or network bandwidth.
+ --no-desktop            Do not issue any desktop notifications at the end.
  --log-file=filename     Instead of rotating log files, use a fixed filename.
  --filter-log            Filters the command's output with FilterTerminalOutputForLogFile.pl
                          before placing it in the log file.